Leadership styles, just like everything else, evolve over time.

 Coach-style leaders look at their team members and see oodles of potential that can be unleashed and tapped into to help the company grow.
 As such, coaching leadership relies on your ability to connect your team’s capabilities to the right strategic opportunities.
 Chances are, you enjoy working with a wide variety of people and often make a massive positive impact.

-Also known as “transformational leadership,” this is the style most often revered in organizations that prioritize growth.
+This is the style most-often revered in organizations that prioritize growth.
 Because you’re constantly challenging employees to not just meet, but exceed their goals, this leadership style requires dynamic communication skills to win people over to your vision of what’s possible – both for themselves and for the company.

 Where it falls short: Because visionary leaders are always tinkering and reworking the structures of the company, employees can suffer innovation fatigue.
 Also, employee development can fall by the wayside because the leader is always thinking about the Next Big Thing™.
 Not to mention that even the grandest ideas are meaningless if they’re not paired with action.